-- 1. Relieve draper tension using the quick release lever. - 2.
-Remove the nut, washer, spacer and bolt that holds the eye bolt and idler plates in place. - 3.
+- Relieve Draper tension using the quick release lever.
+See "DRAPER SPRING TENSIONER- Illustration B - Page -" on page 85. - 2.
+Remove the nut, washer, spacer and bolt that holds the eye bolt and idler plates in place.
+Also remove the 3/8" bolt and fender washer that connects the roller to the pushrod. - 3.
 Slide the idler plate with the eye bolt out of the c-channel as far as possible. - 4.
 Pull the offset plate away from the roller end, letting the roller drop down. - 5.
-Pull the idler roller out of the deck. - 6.
-Check bearings on each end and remove any material build-up on the roller. - 7.
-Re-assemble in reverse order.
-See "Lining Up the Idler Roller" on page <OV>, adjust tension and tracking as necessary.
+Pull the Idler Roller out of the deck. - 6.
+Check bearings on each end and remove any material build-up on the roller.

-Drive Roller Removal - Illustration A - Page 82
+DRAPER SPLICING MEASUREMENTS - Illustration A - Page 90.